Batmanian/KeithDunstan/src/posts/no-brains-at-all/7_byline_dreamer.md

   - Rupert Bunny
   - Sir Keith Murdoch
   - T & G Building
+  - Toorak
   - Tramways union

 ---

 At last it was back to Australia and 1 PD at the Melbourne Cricket Ground.
 Within days I was discharged.
 The farewell gesture from the RAAF was an appalling Victory suit, one of those austerity suits invented by Mr Dedman, Minister for Post War Reconstruction.
 It was cuffless, narrow of lapel and free of lining and had no shape whatever.
 My father thought differently.
 He had a cousin, J. Dunstan Lewis, who had a business in the T & G Building, Collins Street.
 Mr Lewis was a tailor, a kindly gentleman of great patience.
 A suit was something that had to be constructed with great patience.
-It took at least a month, in which time there had to be at least three fittings.'On which side do you dress, Keith?', Mr Lewis asked.
+It took at least a month, in which time there had to be at least three fittings.
+'On which side do you dress, Keith?', Mr Lewis asked.

 I had no idea what he was talking about.
 People never referred to the penis in 1946.
 He explained further.